 As I thought more about my friends, a name popped into my head.
 Lesley Hayes.
 I’d sent her a paperback copy of Salby Evolution, not least because Lesley was one of the first victims to try my then rough copy of Salby Damned in print – to which she gave an honest and genuine review.
 It was to that end, and a conversation I’d had with Lesley a few days ago now, that led me to the next sketch, again completed yesterday straight after the one above.
 In this one, I was attempting to capture the very essence of a real live person, and not just any person.
 Imperative then that I make a reasonable job of it.
 I tested my work on the IASD Group members, most of whom know what Lesley actually looks like.
-In this case, I picked a photograph to draw from, in order to capture that thoughtful look Lesley often has.
+In this case, I picked a photograph to draw from.
+This was one taken with one of her best friends.

 My original attempts to capture the wry, knowing and somewhat subdued smile in the picture I chose were pretty spectacularly terrible.
 In all, this image took just over three hours to get to this point.
 The good folk in the IASD soon figured out who this was supposed to be, which means my interpretation wasn’t too far out.
 That made me smile.

 It seemed fitting then, that the next sketch was another much-admired author, this one completed on 13/10/16 and is the mighty Nico Laeser.
 My next sketch will be one by request, stay tuned to find out who that will be 🙂